 Seizure

+It is also “clearly established” that “officers can be held liable for conducting a high-risk vehicle stop based on nothing more than a reasonable suspicion that the vehicle was stolen.”
+Chinaryan v.
+City of Los Angeles, 113 F.4th 888, 893 (9th Cir.
+2024) (citing Washington v.
+Lambert, 98 F.3d 1181 (9th Cir.
+1996), and Green v.
+City & County of San Francisco, 751 F.3d 1039 (9th Cir.
+2014)).
 Property owners brought § 1983 action against city and city police officers, alleging that officers violated the owners’ Fourth Amendment rights by stealing their property after conducting search and seizure pursuant to a warrant.
 Jessop v.
 City of Fresno, 936 F.3d 937, 939 (9th Cir.
 2019).
 The Ninth Circuit stated that there was “no clearly established law holding that officers violate the Fourth or Fourteenth Amendment when they steal property seized pursuant to a warrant,” since the Ninth Circuit had not decided the issue and other circuits are divided.
 Id.
 Although officers “ought to have recognized that” stealing seized property “was morally wrong, they did not have clear notice that it violated the Fourth Amendment.”
 Id. at 942.

 “Obvious” Unlawful Conduct without Controlling Case Law